DM8tyProgrammer/mighty-articles/custom-event-js.md

 ### Reactive Programming

 Reactive Programming is a trending paradigm² these days.
 It is the processing of streams of data asynchronously.
-At core, reactive streams are written on top of the event-driven paradigm (?).
-You are going to build an event notification model on top of it by modelling events as a stream of data.

 [RxJS](https://rxjs-dev.firebaseapp.com/) is a <b>r</b>eactive programming e<b>x</b>tension for <b>J</b>ava<b>s</b>cript.
+You are going to build an event notification model on top of it by modelling events as a stream of data.

 ---